 A study of leadership and administration in Christian ministries.
 Areas to be discussed will include: spiritual gifts; selecting, organizing, and maintaining a church staff; conflict management and professional ethics.
 Field trips to several churches will be included.
-Fee required.
+Fees: Additional fee required.